Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 You do intensive exercise or have high oxidative stress

-Chaga is particularly relevant → neutralises exercise-induced reactive oxygen species
+Chaga may be particularly relevant → some research suggests it could help neutralise exercise-induced reactive oxygen species

-Lion's Mane → BDNF upregulation supports mood regulation; human trial evidence for anxiety reduction
+Lion's Mane → BDNF upregulation may support mood regulation; human trial evidence suggests potential for anxiety reduction

 You want both brain and antioxidant support